Posts

 Image

 In Class 5 at Itongo Sengera Primary School, our teacher of English was the headmaster, Mr. Mosongo.
 He was a man from my village… and the most white-looking black man I’ve ever seen.
 One afternoon after break, he strolled in with English Aid, that tiny little book from hell, and his signature warm smile, a smile that vanished instantly and turned into horror when he got annoyed.
-Now… next door, in Class 6, Mr. Morimbocho was forcing pupils to understand Mathematics.
+Now… next door, in Class 6, Mr. Morimbocho was forcing pupils to understand ..
 And no, he wasn’t using a microphone!
 His mouth was the microphone.
 And because Class 6 had no door — like most rooms in our school — his voice blasted right into ours.
 Honestly, if the school wanted to raise money for doors, they could just rent him out as a sound system for church crusades.
 Anyway… Mosongo started teaching.
 The topic was Countable and Uncountable Nouns and the focus of the day was uncountable nouns.
 Water, milk — uncountable.
 Money — uncountable.
-He added examples like, "How ...
+He added examples like, "How much water...